 All staff need to understand what records they are expected to complete and all designated officers should be aware of the procedure for the safekeeping of records and confidentiality.
-All records should be kept in a locked cabinet in a room that is not used by the students.
-The Headteacher, Deputy Headteacher and the lead for Child Protection Officer should be the only people who regularly access these records.
+All records should be kept either on CPOMS or in a locked cabinet in a room that is not used by the students.
+The Headteacher, Deputy Headteacher, SENCo and the Deputy Child Protection Officer should be the only people who regularly access these records.